mcellteam/mcell/libmcell/documentation/generated/classes.rst

   | Also when the count is created while loading a BNGL file, its name is set.

 * | **file_name**: str = None
   | File name with an optional path must be set.
-It is not dediuced automatically.
+It is not deduced automatically.

 * | **count_expression**: CountTerm = None
   | The count expression must be composed only from CountTerm objects that are added or